What is Thermography Testing?

 What Is Involved?

 Our engineer using an infra-red camera will take images of your electrical panels.
-This can be done by simply removing the cover or barrier of the electrical distribution equipment, and normally does not require it to be isolated, but may need a permit to work from yourselves.
+This can be done by simply removing the cover or barrier of the electrical distribution equipment, and normally does not require it to be isolated, but we – may need a permit to work from you.

 Electrical components with faults will generate heat; the camera will detect excessive heat in relation to the ambient temperature which will alert the engineer to a potential problem.
 The engineer will be trained to recognise whether the heat is sufficient to warrant further investigation, where upon you will be notified.